Yes! You CAN make Roux in a Microwave. Try it with this Chicken and Smoked Sausage Gumbo recipe.

 Gumbo is like meatloaf.

 Everybody prefers their own mama’s meatloaf unless mama doesn’t make it.
 Mine didn’t.
 So I had to figure it out for myself.
+Same with me and gumbo.

 Just so you know…